 The ship l’Hermione.
 Snippets of French History.
 Part 6.

 A near-perfect replica of the original frigate l’Hermione is open to the public in nearby Rochefort.
 The huge project started in 1997 and was largely finished in 2010.
-Last year (2013) the ship was floated, and it is intended to sail over to America at some point.
+In 2013 the ship was floated, and has since sailed over to America and back.
 The modern version has lighter sails (though still 16 000 sq.feet of them -the original had 24 000 sq feet) and, for safety and the overall comfort of the sailors, it also has an engine as well as the sails.
-The re-creating of the famous ship was delayed time and again (as these things always are!) by safety regulations, practicalities and logistics, but the new version is as close to the original as one can sensibly get.
+The re-creating of the famous ship was delayed time and again (as these things always are!) by safety regulations, practicalities and logistics (and it has to be said the French adore plenty or rules and regulations!) , but the new version is as close to the original as one can sensibly get.
 The advantage of the delays, however, was that it gave the general public a chance to look around and the outstanding success of this has brought in much needed funds.